SagarishaR/AeroSentinel/README.md

 Each fault, when detected, produces:
 - An entry in the **Active Faults** panel, with live-updating duration
-- A matching entry in the **AI Ground Control** recommendation panel (highest-severity, longest-active fault takes priority when multiple are active)
+- A matching entry in the **Ground Control** recommendation panel (highest-severity, longest-active fault takes priority when multiple are active)
 - A timestamped **STARTED** event in the Mission Timeline and Communication Log
 - Follow-up **RECOVERING**, **ESCALATING**, or **RESOLVED** events as the situation develops, each with elapsed duration

-### A note on detection design (real-world honesty)
+### A note on detection design

 Two specific engineering decisions were made after finding real false positives during testing, and are worth knowing: